Payment gateways and acquirers now offer fraud detection. But there can also be a conflict of interest there.

-In conclusion, we can see that built-in fraud tools offered by payment gateways and acquirers have their use.
+Built-in fraud tools offered by payment gateways and acquirers do have their use.
 They require little maintenance, no integration, and can help reduce the most evident cases of transaction fraud.

 But for companies with more pressing fraud challenges, they might simply not be enough.
-A lack of customization options, data enrichment features, and the fact that you can’t transfer rules between different systems means you are locked into a basic service.
+A lack of customization options and data enrichment features, and the fact that you can’t transfer rules between different systems means you are locked into a basic service.

-Worst of all, they’ll never let you adjust your risk threshold to operate with the safest settings, as it would eventually damage their bottom line.
+Worst of all, they’ll never let you adjust your risk threshold to operate with the safest settings, as this would eventually damage their bottom line.

 Better Payment Gateway Fraud Detection

-Secondly, a growing number of payment gateways are integrating our tools directly into their systems, proof that it does help reduce chargebacks at scale.
+Secondly, a growing number of payment gateways are integrating our tools directly into their systems – further proof that SEON does help reduce chargebacks at scale.